purduesigbots/pros-docs/v5/okapi/tutorials/walkthrough/clawbot.rst

 Writing an autonomous routine is much easier when distances and turns can be done with real life units, so let's configure the `ChassisController <../../api/chassis/controller/chassis-controller.html>`_ with the clawbot chassis's dimensions.
-This will require a change to the drive's constructors, two additional parameters are needed.
+This will require a change to the drive's constructors; two additional parameters are needed.
 The first is the gearset of the motors on the chassis, in this example we will use the standard Green cartridges.
-The second is a vector containing firstly the wheel diameter (4") and secondly, the width of the chassis (11.5").
+The second is a `list <http://www.cplusplus.com/reference/initializer_list/initializer_list/>`_ containing firstly the wheel diameter (4") and secondly, the width of the chassis (11.5").

 .. highlight:: cpp
 .. code-block:: cpp